 Performance vs OLED Brighter but less deep blacks Depends on the panel type used

-When choosing between UHD TVs and QLED TVs, the key information you must understand is that almost all modern TVs, whether LED or QLED, are UHD.
+When choosing between UHD TVs vs QLED TVs, the key information you must understand is that almost all modern TVs, whether LED or QLED, are UHD.
 However, not all UHD TVs are QLED.

 Final Verdict:

-• Choose a QLED TV if you want better overall picture quality and more vibrant colors, and if budget allows.
+• Choose a QLED TV if you want better overall picture quality and more vibrant colors — provided your budget allows.

-• If you're on a budget but still want crisp 4K resolution, choose a UHD TV.
+• If you're on a budget but still want crisp 4K resolution, a UHD TV from brands like LG or Sony is a smart choice.

 Yes, UHD TVs are capable of displaying 4K Ultra HD Blu-ray movies—but there's a catch.
 To do so, you'll need a 4K UHD Blu-ray player connected to your TV.
 While some high-end models may include a built-in player, most UHD TVs do not.

 That's where converting your 4K UHD Blu-rays into digital formats becomes a smart and convenient alternative.
 Digital files are easy to store, access, and play across a wide range of devices.
 You can even save them to an external drive or cloud storage.
-That's where DVDFab UHD Ripper comes in, allowing you to extract 4K UHD Blu-rays and convert them to high-quality digital files.
+That's where DVDFab UHD Ripper comes in, allowing you to extract 4K UHD Blu-rays and convert them to high-quality digital files to enjoy movies on your UHD or QLED TV.

 DVDFab UHD Ripper